dom1torii/even-better-font-manager/README.md

 > [!WARNING]
-> The tool is actively in development, so expect a lot of bugs and missing features.
+> The tool is actively in development, so expect bugs and missing features.
 However, it should do its thing and probably wont break your CS2 fonts.
-> **For example**: You can't control font size yet and it allows you to enter some wrong data without limitations.

 # Even Better Font Manager
 EBFM - Cross-platform TUI tool that makes managing CS2 fonts easy.